Semi-Supervised Diseased Detection from Speech Dialogues with Multi-Level Data Modeling: Results and Analysis

 \paragraph*{Architectural Robustness Across Encoders} We evaluated our framework with three popular audio encoders: wav2vec2, HuBERT, and WavLM (Tables~\ref{tab:encoder-eatd} and~\ref{tab:encoder-adresso}).
 Our method achieves consistent performance gains across all architectures, demonstrating its model-agnostic nature.
 An interesting observation emerges with WavLM on the Chinese EATD-Corpus, where performance degrades with more labeled data.
 We attribute this to cross-lingual transfer issues, as WavLM was primarily pre-trained on English speech, highlighting the importance of language-matched pre-training.

 \paragraph*{Robustness to Investigator Speech} As shown in Table~\ref{tab:encoder-adresso}, our method maintains performance improvements even when processing raw dialogues containing both participant and investigator speech.
+In the ADReSSo21 dataset, investigator speech accounts for approximately 19.57\% of the total duration.
 This eliminates the need for error-prone preprocessing steps like speaker diarization, making our framework more suitable for real-world clinical applications where clean speech segmentation is challenging.